When I lived in Japan, I often went to the movies.

 I didn't go to Japanese movies; at my most fluent, I don't think I would have understood what was going on.
 But there were many popular American movies showing in Japan, in English with Japanese subtitles.
 Sometimes there would even be a double-feature, something that I had heard of but not experienced in my corner of the United States.
 There were other cultural differences as well: I remember being surprised -- no, shocked -- to find out sometimes that I would get a ticket to a movie and not be able to find a seat.
 It was standing room only for a popular movie some days.

 And then there were the previews of coming attractions.
 I don't know if it's just because I am an inordinately curious person, but I started to really like to watch the previews of coming attractions.
 These WERE actually Japanese movies, in Japanese, and they were full of color and actions and quick shots and sounds (most of which I did not understand), all of which conspired to make me feel that this movie was going to be the most incredibly experience ever.
-What it was about, I had no clear.
+What it was about, I had no clear idea.
 But I really really wanted to find out.

 So these movie previews were incomprehensible to me, for a number of reasons.
 There wasn't just the language barrier, but there was also the barrier of just getting the snippets of exciting plot, the little flashes of actions, the hard cuts.
 But even though (maybe even because) the previews were incomprehensible, they were also fascinating.
 Endlessly fascinating.
 There were things I possibly could find out here, and also things I would never, ever know.